sophilabs/py101/py101/functions/README.rst

 Calling a Function
 ------------------

 Defining a function only gives it a name, specifies the parameters that are to be included in the function and structures the blocks of code.
 Once the basic structure of a function is finalized, it can be executed by calling it.
-Following is the example to call the previous defined functions:
+Following is the example to call the previously defined functions:

 .. sourcecode:: python